forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.4.9 - 08.12.2025 =
+* Rolled back CSS parsing library one version (8.9.0) to fix a conflict with WooCommerce.

 = 2.4.8 - 08.11.2025 =
 * Added built-in stylesheet exclusion for Bricks layer stylesheets.